develprr/metamatic-blog/_posts/2018-12-26-introducing-metamatic-router.markdown

 ---
 layout: post
 title:  "Introducing the Metamatic Router"
-date:   2018-12-15 09:54:10 +0300
+date:   2018-12-26 16:98:12 +0300
 categories: metamatic
 ---

 ## Routing with Metamatic

 The Metamatic framework now provides an out-of-the-box embedded router feature.
-This addition converts Metamatic from being entirely a data state management framework into a more multi-purpose style utility library to support JavaScript-based web application development.
+This addition converts Metamatic from being plainly a data state management framework into a more multi-purpose utility library for JavaScript-based web application development.

 ## Why Metamatic Router

-When developing JavaScript web apps, there are multiple options available for enabling client-side routing in you browser based software.
+When developing JavaScript web apps, there are multiple options available for enabling client-side routing in you browser-based software.
 When coding with Metamatic and React, you can use many available router libraries to enable routing.

 But beware that there are some libraries that require you to wrap your application inside a certain "router provider".
 That can be understood as an anti-pattern especially